The Best Takamine Acoustic Guitars for Performing Artists in 2023

 Cooltube Preamp

-The premium Takamine acoustic guitars feature the Cool Tube preamp that makes the amplified sound rich and fat, similar to what you hear on classic records.
+The best Takamine acoustic guitars feature the Cool Tube preamp that makes the amplified sound rich and fat, similar to what you hear on classic records.
 The Cool Tube preamp includes a 3-band EQ, built-in tuner with a mute, notch eq, and gain control.

 Other guitar models include variations of classic Takamine preamp designs.
 They come equipped with a three-band eq (or four-band eq), built-in tuner with mute, notch EQs, and gain control.